São Tomé (island)

-São Tomé Island, at 854 km2, is the largest island of São Tomé and Príncipe and is home in May 2018 to about 193,380 or 96% of the nation's population.
+São Tomé, at 854 km2, is the largest island of São Tomé and Príncipe and is home in May 2018 to about 193,380 or 96% of the nation's population.
 The island is divided into six districts.
 It is located 2 km (1¼ miles) north of the equator.

 Geography

-São Tomé Island is about 48 km long (north-south) by 32 km wide (east-west).
-It rises to 2,024 m at Pico de São Tomé and includes the capital city, São Tomé, on the northeast coast.
+São Tomé is about 48 km long (north-south) by 32 km wide (east-west).
+It rises to 2,024 m at Pico de São Tomé and includes the homonymous capital city on the northeast coast.
+It is situated in the Gulf of Guinea, off the western equatorial coast of Africa.
 The nearest city on mainland Africa is the port city of Port Gentil in Gabon located 240 km to the east.

 The island is surrounded by a number of small islands, including Ilhéu das Rolas, Ilhéu das Cabras and Ilhéu Gabado.